This post may contain affiliate links. Read my disclosure policy.

 Borscht is originally Ukrainian but it is made by most Slavic people and is a very common food in Russia.
 If you didn’t make it to the Olympics in Sochi this year, you’ll still get a taste of Russia when you try this borscht.
 It will also help you to loosen up those tense shoulders as you watch the Olympics (it makes me so anxious to watch!
 You?).
 By the way, Borscht, Borsch, Borshch… potatoes, patawtos). 😉

-Ingredients for Borscht with Meat:
+Ingredients for Borscht with Beef:

 (This list looks lengthy but the ingredients are simple)